priyankaraguramr-cmyk/DA-Numpy-pandas/README.md

 This repository contains my submission for Python DA Assignment

-1. The task was to work with a temperature dataset in NumPy and a transactions dataset in
+1.The task was to work with a temperature dataset in NumPy and a transactions dataset in

  pandas, and to practice indexing, slicing, filtering and aggregation.